How to Spend 48 Hours in Marseille: The Perfect Itinerary

 Eat out in Cassis

 There are plenty of delicious restaurants located throughout Cassis, with budget-friendly options or fine dining available.
-The most expensive eateries are right next to the harbour, for obvious reasons.
+The most expensive eateries are right next to the harbour, as the views are picturesque!

 Budget option (£) – Cheap food is tough to come by in Cassis, but my top pick would be La Fringale.
 This inexpensive outlet is situated in a little alleyway, in cute surroundings.
 Its atmosphere is incredible and, most importantly, serves good quality food.